carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

 ----------------

 ``MemorySSA`` will optimize some ``MemoryAccess`` es at build-time.
-Specifically, we optimize the operand of every ``MemoryUse`` s to point to the actual clobber of said ``MemoryUse``.
+Specifically, we optimize the operand of every ``MemoryUse`` to point to the actual clobber of said ``MemoryUse``.
 This can be seen in the above example; the second ``MemoryUse`` in ``if.end`` has an operand of ``1``, which is a ``MemoryDef`` from the entry block.
 This is done to make walking,